 the Mt.
 Charleston Wilderness

 to the north and the Rainbow Mountain Wilderness

 to the south.

-Elevations in this area range from 3,600 feet in the northeast corner to 9,425 feet on the crest of the Spring Mountains.
-This almost 6,000 foot change in elevation provides for a variety of plant communities: Mojave Desert scrub, to Pinyon-Juniper Woodland, and the subalpine communities of white fir and ponderosa pine.
+The large variation in elevation (6,000 feet) provides for a variety of plant communities: Mojave Desert scrub, to Pinyon-Juniper Woodland, and the subalpine communities of white fir and ponderosa pine.
 You may also see desert bighorn sheep, mule deer, mountain lions, foxes, and a variety of birds, rodents, and lizards.